tylim88/Firelord/README.md

 userBatch.create({ name: 'Michael', age: 32, birthday: new Date(1987, 8, 9) })

 // create if not exist, else overwrite
-// although it can overwrite, we intend this to use as create
-// require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt`
+// require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt` userBatch.set({
-// auto add `createdAt` and `updatedAt` userBatch.set({
 	name: 'John',
 	age: 24,